If you could not resolve your dispute at the Fair Work Commission or with other assistance, you may seek the assistance of the Court.

 If it is not possible to file using eLodgment, you may be able to file your documents in person, by mail, or in certain circumstances by fax or email.
 Contact the Court if you are not sure how to file the documents.

 In most cases, your employer will be a corporation.
-To serve documents on a corporation, you (or someone who serves the documents on your behalf) can serve the documents by leaving a copy with a person who appears to be an officer of the corporation or appears to be working for the corporation.
-You can leave the documents:
+To serve documents on a corporation, you (or someone who serves the documents on your behalf) can serve the documents by:

 If you are serving documents on a sole trader, you (or someone who serves the documents on your behalf) should serve the documents in person.

 If you cannot serve the documents in person or the documents sent by post cannot be delivered, you can apply to the Court for an order that you may serve the documents in a different way, for example, by email.
 This is known as ‘substituted service’.
-You make that application by filing an Application in a proceeding with an accompanying Affidavit explaining why you want to serve the application in a different way.
+You make that application by filing an Interlocutory Application with an affidavit explaining why you need to serve the application in a different way.

 Ending the application before judgment